Contribution by the Bundeskommission Modellflug im Deutschen Aeroclub (DAeC), (updated on 15/1/2021)

 Until the 31.12.2022 (latest) the current national regulation for aeromodelling will stay in force.
 Only the registration of operators will become mandatory.

 When an operational authorisation according to (EU) 2019/947 article16 is issued by the competent authority (hopefully in May 2022), new rules based on the Standardized Rules for Aeromodels issued by the MFSD (Modellflugsportverband Deutschland e.V.) will enter into force and replace the old national rules.
 The MFSD as member of the DAeC will be the holder of the operational authorisation.

-Implementing the new EU rules; state of play
+Implementing the new EU rules.
+State of play

-The Bundeskommission Modellflug im Deutschen Aeroclub (DAeC) is pursuing an operational authorisation under Article 16(2)(b) of EU Regulation 2019/247.
-For this purpose, the DAeC has compiled “Standardized Rules for Aeromodels”.
-These rules describe established procedures, organisational structure and management systems of model aircraft clubs and associations and contains new rules for guest pilots.
+The MFSD is pursuing an operational authorisation under Article 16(2)(b) of EU Regulation 2019/247.
+For this purpose, the MFSD has compiled the Standardized Rules for Aeromodels.
+These rules describe established procedures, organisational structures and management systems of model aircraft clubs and associations and contains new rules for guest pilots.

 - Deutscher Aero Club (DAeC): Member of FAI, EAS, ISAD, EMFU (Memberships relevant for aeromodelling): http://www.daec.de

-- Modellflugsportverband Deutschland (MFSD): Member of DAeC: http://www.mfsd.de
+- Modellflugsportverband Deutschland (MFSD) Member of DAeC: http://www.mfsd.de